sbt/sbt-site/README.md

     site.sphinxSupport()

 ### Pamflet generation ###

 The site plugin has direct support for building [Pamflet](pamflet.databinder.net) projects.
 This assumes you have a pamflet project under the `src/pamflet` directory.
-To enable pamflet site generation, simplay add the following to your `build.sbt` file:
+To enable pamflet site generation, simply add the following to your `build.sbt` file:

     site.pamfletSupport()